 In partnership with Scadding Court Community Centre (SCCC), NEH provides entrepreneurship, settlement and wrap-around services that prepare participants to run a business in Canada.
 The Diversity Institute will assess the impact of the program on the economic integration of vulnerable newcomers.

-The Diversity Institute is a provider of Summer Company, which is a program of the government of Ontario that helps young people between 15 and 29 years old start and run their own summer business by providing funding, advice and services.
+The Ryerson Diversity Institute was a provider of Summer Company from 2013-2018.
+Summer Company is a program of the Government of Ontario that helps students between 15 and 29 years old start and run their own summer business by providing funding, mentoring and training.

 In partnership with SCCC, the Diversity Institute is testing a new model for supporting women entrepreneurs.
 Supported by the Ministry of the Status of Women, the Women's Entrepreneurship Hub (We-Hub TO) provides future skills and entrepreneurship training through a bootcamp style program.
 Counselling, settlement services and childcare are among the wrap-around supports offered to encourage participation from women experiencing complex barriers to employment.